kign/c4wa/etc/doc/language.md

 This however raises a problem how to deal with function with variable argument list.
 Normally, an imported function must have a specific declared signature.
-We solve this problem by introducing special kind of imported function, which could accept any number of type of arguments via memory pointers.
+We solve this problem by introducing special kind of imported function, which could accept any number or type of arguments via memory pointers.

 Specifically, if you declare a function without signature (remember that a non-static declaration is considered an import declaration):